tac-eillA/nixos-config/README.md

 <!-- You can install this configuration either on a running system or from the NixOS live installer.
 The minimal ISO is recommended and can be downloaded from the [official NixOS website](https://nixos.org/download/#nixos-iso). -->

 Its recommended that you install from the live installer and instructions will cover that.
-However you can install from a pre-existing system and there is an install script for that.
+However you can install from a pre-existing system and there is an install script for that (just not covering here... use the live ISO).
 Get the ISO from the [NixOS website](https://nixos.org/download/#nixos-iso).

 ### Installation Steps

+1. Boot into NixOS live ISO

-1. Clone the Repository:
+2. Clone the Repository:

 ```bash
 git clone https://github.com/tac-eillA/nixos-config